destinsaba/ASL_Alphabet_Classifier/README.md

 - wandb

 ## Repo Contents
-`classifier.py` Training of our neural network model on ASL dataset.
+`classifier.py`: Training of our neural network model on ASL dataset.

-`live_test.py` Script for live inference with webcam.
+`live_test.py`: Script for live inference with webcam.

-`model_evaluation.ipynb` Jupyter notebook with test metrics and visualizations.
+`model_evaluation.ipynb`: Jupyter notebook with test metrics and visualizations.

-`ASL.slurm` `job_output.log` Script for running on TALC and output log.
+`ASL.slurm` `job_output.log`: Script for running on TALC and output log.

-`asl_alphabet_train` `asl_alphabet_test` Dataset split into training and testing sets.
+`asl_alphabet_train` `asl_alphabet_test`: Dataset split into training and testing sets.

-`archive` Unused and utility scripts.
+`archive`: Unused and utility scripts.

 ## Setup